tliron/prudence/CACHING.md

 with its own cache key and cache duration.
 Thus, if many different pages use that same building block they might not have to regenerate it each time.

-Because JST files only have "present" and do not have a "construct", the sugar allow you to optionally add a cache key.
+Because JST files only have "present" and do not have a "construct", the sugar allows you to optionally add a cache key.
 Note that this is the key for the embedded representation, not the containing one: